florimondmanca/asgi-caches/README.md

 ## Usage

-We'll use this sample [Starlette](https://www.starlete.io) application as a supporting example:
+We'll use this sample [Starlette](https://www.starlete.io) application equipped with an in-memory cache as a supporting example:

 ```python
 from caches import Cache